percona/ivee-docs/docs/features.md

 Ensure your data is always accessible with Ivee's built-in high availability features.
 Deploy your databases across multiple availability zones for enhanced resilience and uptime.

+## Serverless Experience

+Optimize costs and resource usage with Ivee's serverless capabilities.
+Instances are automatically scaled down to zero when not in use, eliminating unnecessary expenses.

+## Autoscaling

+Handle fluctuating workloads effortlessly with Ivee's autoscaling feature.
+Compute resources are automatically scaled up or down based on demand, ensuring optimal performance and cost efficiency.
+Storage is automatically scaled up when disk usage reaches certaing threshold.

 ## Backups and Restores

 Safeguard your data with automated backups and easy point-in-time recovery.
 Restore your database to any specific point in time with just a few clicks.